juliabgkv/tetris-app-js/README.md

 # Tetris Game

 Simple Tetris game with single level, user can control game by buttons on the screen or by keyboard.
+Top score is saving in localStorage.
 Scoring system:

 | Points for 1 line | Points for 2 lines | Points for 3 lines |  Points for 4 lines |